X Factor (Danish TV series) season 16

 X Factor is a Danish television music competition showcasing new singing talent.
-This season will mark the end of Sofie Linde Ingversen as the host of the show after she announced her departure on January 31, 2023.
+This season marked the end of Sofie Linde Ingversen as the host of the show after she announced her departure on 31 January 2023.

 For the first time on the Danish X factor a contestant had survived the bottom two 3 times and made it to the semifinals.

+Also for the first time on the Danish X Factor That 2 groups made it to the final.

+Also a change in the Semi-Finals the contestant who gets eliminated by the public will also sing their very own song and will also be their first single and will be released on the Music Streaming Services.